Building a Structure for Safety, Health and Disaster Prevention

 Since FY2017, the group has been engaged in an effort to make the degree of the potential hazards of equipment used in its production sites obvious at a glance.
 In this effort, the degree of the hazards of such equipment is visualized if it is judged to have residual hazards above a certain level even after safety measures based on a risk assessment are taken.

-In December 2017, the Brother Group established the "Regulations of system and control for disaster prevention of the Brother Group" to ensure the safety of employees and workplaces when a fire breaks out.
 These regulations are composed of three sections: (1) "fire prevention management" to take precautions against fires; (2) "firefighting management" to minimize damage from fires; and (3) "personal safety management" to ensure the safety of employees.
-The Brother Group will apply these regulations to its main factories outside Japan sequentially.
+The Brother Group will apply these regulations to its main manufacturing facilities outside Japan sequentially.

 Number of occupational injuries reported and yearly incident rate at main manufacturing facilities outside Japan (lost-time injuries and non-lost time injuries)